tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The TLS Handshake Protocol involves the following steps:

--  Exchange hello messages to agree on algorithms, exchange random values, and check for session resumption.
+-  Exchange hello messages to agree on a protocol version, algorithms, exchange random values, and check for session resumption.

 -  Exchange the necessary cryptographic parameters to allow the client and server to agree on a premaster secret.